fluid-project/infusion-docs/DeclarativeThisismInIoC.md

 });
 ```

-In the following example, taken from the Infusion Table of Contente comonent, **this-ist** functions are used to attach methods to the component object in the `invokers` option.
+In the following example, taken from the Infusion Table of Contente component, **this-ist** functions are used to attach methods to the component object in the `invokers` option.

 ```javascript
 fluid.defaults("fluid.tableOfContents", {